 The Eclectus parrot is a sexually dimorphic species, meaning that males and females differ in color.
-You can tell the sex of your parrot just by looking at its coloration.
+You can tell the sex of a parrot just by looking at its colors.

-Male Eclectus parrots are mostly bright green with red and blue patches under the wings and tail.
-In contrast, female Eclectus parrots are mainly red, with blue-purple feathers around the chest and wings.
+Male Eclectus parrots are mostly bright green with red and blue patches under the wings and tail, while females are mainly red with blue-purple feathers around the chest and wings.

 Sun conures boast a kaleidoscope of colors, ranging from red, yellow, and orange to blue, green, and purple.
 They also have a black beak and feet, with white patches around the eyes.

-As their name suggests, blue-and-gold macaws are a mixture of blue and yellow.
-The head is mostly green, while the neck and chest are bright yellow.
-The rest of the body is primarily blue and varies in shade depending on the bird.
+Blue-and-gold macaws are a mixture of blue and yellow.
+The head is mostly green, the neck and chest are yellow, and the rest of the body is primarily blue and varies in shade depending on the bird.